 Like any relationship, trust is vital.
 Without trust, you have nothing.
 You need to trust that your boss will move you in the right direction, and your boss needs to trust that you’ll get the job done, efficiently, correctly and most of all — on time!

 You have to have each other’s back in every single scenario.
 You are a team, and most often than not, you are probably your boss’ right-hand person.

 If you can’t build the relationship and trust, you need to rethink your professional plan!

 Preparation is key to any role like this.
 Whether this be for meetings, or events, or even daily arrivals, you must ensure everything and everyone is prepared.

 Birthdays, Seminars, Client Meetings, are all events that need preparing in advance for, so take the wheel and make sure its done.

 A personal tip on this one is “do not rely on anyone else to deliver”.
 Honestly, just get the job done yourself and you’ll save a lot of let downs!

-Make sure you are continuously thinking outside of the box.
+Make sure, as the best personal assistant would do, that you are continuously thinking outside of the box.